jpdevries/fewd-hw/README.md

 Even if the design called for custom tabs, I would use an HTML&ndash;first design process so that such customizations are progressively enhanced from semantic and accessible HTML.
 Specifically, I'd visually hide the inputs themselves with the `.visually-hidden` pattern and then use CSS to style the `<label>` elements of the corresponding inputs as needed.
 Then, any user, sighted, low&ndash;vision, non&ndash;sighted, keyboard or mouse alike would all be able to change the view&nbsp;mode!

 _Note: The month scrubber and SVG Graphic itself are not accessible.
-In a real world environment and budget depending I would make additional measures to ensure they are inclusively architected as&nbsp;well._
+In a real world environment and budget depending I would make additional measures to ensure they are inclusively architected as&nbsp;well.
+I'd also attempt to progressively enhance the chart even if it were just from a paragraph of descriptive text which describes the chart to non&ndash;sighted users (and search&nbsp;engines)._